-The Key Wells Index dropped below the Severe Water Shortage Conditions in 2015, however the coastal monitoring well 36L2 remained at Potentially Severe Water Shortage Conditions.
+The Key Wells Index dropped below the Severe Water Shortage Conditions in 2016.
 Exiting the Severe Water Shortage Conditions requires two consecutive years where the Key Wells Index is above the level of Severe Water Shortage Conditions.

 The responses discussed in the Stipulation are set forth as follows: